 We have robust information security measures to ensure the confidentiality, integrity and availability of our information systems.
-Additionally, we have implemented mandatory comprehensive training on IT security to further safeguard our digital assets and Collective bargaining agreements confidential data.
-A summary of the measures we take to mitigate We appreciate our good working relationships with workers' organrisks can be found on the risk mitigation page.
-During the reportizations.
-We promote freedom of association and appreciate high employee loyalty, labor peace and constructive cooperation.
-81% ing period, these measures remained in place, and no information security incidents (data breaches, cyberattacks, loss of data or of our employees are covered by collective bargaining agreements, non-compliance with data protection regulations) occurred. all other employees are covered by individual agreements or local company agreements like at our sites in China and Malaysia that 418-1 comply with the high delfort working standards.
-Read more about Data privacy how we respect human rights in our fair employment section.
+Additionally, we have implemented mandatory comprehensive training on IT security to further safeguard our digital assets and confidential data.
+A summary of the measures we take to mitigate risks can be found on the risk mitigation page.
+During the reporting period, these measures remained in place, and no information security incidents (data breaches, cyberattacks, loss of data or non-compliance with data protection regulations) occurred.

+Data privacy

-It is of fundamental importance to us to protect the data of cus-2-15, 2-16, 2-23, 2-24, 407-1, 408-1, 409-1 tomers, suppliers and employees in the best possible way, to pre-Policies and procedures vent data misuse and to be able to guarantee the protection of privacy and personal rights in data processing.
-Together with all We build our business on legally and ethically impeccable operaour subsidiaries, we are fully committed to treat personal data contions that comply with all applicable laws and regulations. delfort fidentially.
-Since the EU-GDPR came into force, a central data prohas put in place a number of firmly established policies, rules and tection management system including all necessary measures has procedures.
-These commitments reference international guidelines been implemented to comply with the resulting local regulations and fulfil the very high legally binding standards in the countries and laws.
-All measures taken and processes implemented are fowhere our sites are located.
-They stipulate, for instance, conducting cused on the business customer segment (B2B). due diligence, applying the precautionary principle, as well as respecting human rights.
+It is of fundamental importance to us to protect the data of customers, suppliers and employees in the best possible way, to prevent data misuse and to be able to guarantee the protection of privacy and personal rights in data processing.
+Together with all our subsidiaries, we are fully committed to treat personal data confidentially.
+Since the EU-GDPR came into force, a central data protection management system including all necessary measures has been implemented to comply with the resulting local regulations and laws.
+All measures taken and processes implemented are focused on the business customer segment (B2B).

-delfort has internal rules and procedures in place that oblige all employees globally to handle customer, supplier and employee Our policies are elaborated by a diverse team consisting of experts data carefully and in accordance with current regulations.
-This also with varied backgrounds, including but not limited to gender, age, regulates measures such as data protection-friendly default setnationality and expertise, with full involvement of and approval tings (Privacy by Default and Privacy by Design).
-All our employees by the Board of Directors.
-They apply to every director, manager, are informed of these applicable rules centrally via our Intranet.
-We employee and other individual working for the company, such as have established an internal data protection team which ensures contractors, agency workers and suppliers. that the processing of data complies with all applicable nation-Internal policies are communicated to all delfort employees using al laws and regulations and, among other things, deals with any our internal communication channels, mainly the Intranet and reinquiries regarding the protection of data subjects' rights.
-It mainlated Teams channels.
-During executive steering meetings and othtains regular communication with colleagues and contributes to er global meetings, our corporate directors and managing directors further development of procedures. are being briefed regarding any update or changes in our policies.
+delfort has internal rules and procedures in place that oblige all employees globally to handle customer, supplier and employee data carefully and in accordance with current regulations.
+This also regulates measures such as data protection-friendly default settings (Privacy by Default and Privacy by Design).
+All our employees are informed of these applicable rules centrally via our Intranet.
+We have established an internal data protection team which ensures that the processing of data complies with all applicable national laws and regulations and, among other things, deals with any inquiries regarding the protection of data subjects' rights.
+It maintains regular communication with colleagues and contributes to further development of procedures.

-Our established processes are reviewed by data protection experts It is their responsibility to cascade the information accordingly.
-Our on a regular basis and are adapted to current state-of-the-art line-system supports us in bringing policies and actions for respontechnology.
-We have a standardized process for handling inquiries sible business conduct and human rights to attention throughout from data subjects and data privacy violations, as well as for rethe hierarchy of the entire organization and to implement them on cording complaints.
-Any external, internal or supervisory authority a day-to-day level. inquiry to the company related to data protection is documented, As soon as a new policy is published, relevant employees are reviewed and processed following the company's data protection trained about its content via e-learning (\rightarrow Developing talents). procedures.
-The following pages provide an overview of our policies, along with delfort has recorded neither from internal, external nor regulatory descriptions and hyperlinks to the policies that apply to external bodies any data protection incidents.
-There were no complaints restakeholders and are available on our website.
+Our established processes are reviewed by data protection experts on a regular basis and are adapted to current state-of-the-art technology.
+We have a standardized process for handling inquiries from data subjects and data privacy violations, as well as for recording complaints.
+Any external, internal or supervisory authority inquiry to the company related to data protection is documented, reviewed and processed following the company's data protection procedures.

-ceived from any sides, and no loss of customer, supplier or employee data since the EU-GDPR came into force.
+delfort has recorded neither from internal, external nor regulatory ceived from any sides, and no loss of customer, supplier or employee data since the EU-GDPR came into force.